raskig/carrot/README.md

 [Example code for this](src/carrot/examples/example_without_retry.clj)

 ## Exponential backoff
-- You can configure carrot to run with exponential backoff by defining te system using ex-backoff startegy:
+- You can configure carrot to run with exponential backoff by defining the system using ex-backoff startegy:

 ```clojure
 (def carrot-system {:retry-config {:strategy :exp-backoff